Book with Tripmasters.com to enjoy mobile app during your trip.

 Visit Split's Old Town, Diocletian's Palace, Bacvice, Marjan, Mestrovic Gallery, Klis Fortress, Diocletian's Palace, Riva, Gregory of Nin statue, Chapel of St. Arnir, Diocletian's Cellars, Peristyle, Republic Square, People's Square, and so much more.

-For 37 miles along the Dalmatian coast from the Cetina River Valley down to the Neretva Delta, the intimate towns and villages of the Makarska Riviera are some of the most-visited in all of Croatia.
-The towns are hemmed in between the Adriatic Sea and the Biokovo Mountains and offer some truly picture-postcard moments.
-Picture yourself in Makarska, the main city of the region, standing on the waterfront as boats pass to and from the harbor, with the majestic Biokovo range as a backdrop.
-Then after you fill your senses with that great experience, you can sun yourself on the dozen-plus beaches that dot the coastline.
+For thirty-seven miles along the Dalmatian coast from the Cetina River Valley down to the Neretva Delta, the charming towns and villages of the Makarska Riviera are some of the most-visited in all of Croatia.
+The towns are hemmed in between the Adriatic Sea and the Biokovo Mountains and offer some truly picture-postcard moments, and a dozen-plus beaches dot the coastline.

 Explore and wander Brela, Podrace Beach, Baska Voda, Promajna, Makarska, Tucepi, Podgora, Igrane, Zivogosce, Gradac, Nugal Beach, Malacological Museum, Shrine of Our Lady of Lourdes, Biokovo Nature Park, Punta Rata, and so much more.